Yevhen-Tkachenko-1/SQL-Development-Demo/SQLite/README.md

 `DELETE FROM ...
 WHERE`

-### SQLite Preparation
+### SQLite Execute

 In your local machine:

-- Download and install [SQLite Browser](https://sqlitebrowser.org/dl/) app.
+- Download and install [SQLite Browser](https://sqlitebrowser.org/dl/) app
-- Open SQLite Browser app and import database schema and data from [this](database/WSDA_Music.db) file.
+- Open SQLite Browser app
+- Import database schema and data from [this](database/WSDA_Music.db) file

-### SQLite Execute

-Open SQLite Browser app, go to `Execute SQL` tab and paste queries from next examples:
+- Go to `Execute SQL` tab
+- Run following queries:

 #### Join Example